icshwi/e3training/workbook/chapter05.md

 ## Development mode

-The development mode is primarily intended to deal with cases where source code is hosted on repositories one lacks proper permissions to manipulate.
+The development mode is instead intended to allow the developer to modify the source module, and utilizes `git clone` over `git submodule`.

-Inside of `configure/`, you will find two files with the suffix `_DEV`. `CONFIG_MODULE_DEV` and `RELEASE_DEV` are the counterparts of `CONFIG_MODULE` and `RELEASE` used in the deployment mode.
+Inside of `configure/`, you will find two files with the suffix `_DEV`: `CONFIG_MODULE_DEV` and `RELEASE_DEV` are the counterparts of `CONFIG_MODULE` and `RELEASE` used in the deployment mode.
 These counterpart files are nearly identical, except for:

 * `E3_MODULE_DEV_GITURL`: The remote path to the repository which one would like to download into an e3 module.